Find Nursing Colleges

 Rockville Centre, NY

-With a ranking of #9, Molloy College did quite well on this year’s best schools for nursing students working on their master’s degree.
+Molloy College did quite well in this year’s ranking of the best places for nursing students to get a master’s degree.
+It came in at #9 on the list.
 Molloy is a small private not-for-profit school located in the suburb of Rockville Centre.

 Nursing majors at Molloy take out an average of $43,002 in student loans while working on their Master's Degree.